ftyau/radiology-proj/README.md

 To connect to the school DBs:
 1)  Use Putty to ssh to servers (Like in 291)

-2)Under login.jsp, you should see:
+2)Under login.jsp, you should see: (I think we use this one if were working on the school computers)
 `String dbstring = "jdbc:oracle:thin:@gwynne.cs.ualberta.ca:1521:CRS";`
 Change that line to:
 `String dbstring = "jdbc:oracle:thin:@localhost:1525:crs";`